lhmouse/mcfgthread/README.md

 When a thread wishes to lock a mutex, it checks whether the LOCKED bit is clear.
 If so, it sets the LOCKED bit and returns, having taken ownership of the mutex.
 If the LOCKED bit has been set by another thread, it goes to wait on the condition variable.
 If the thread wishes to unlock this mutex, it clears the LOCKED bit and wakes up at most one waiting thread on the condition variable, if any.

-### The once-initialization flag

-A once-initialization flag contains a READY byte (this is the first one according to Itanium ABI) which indicates whether initialization has completed.
-The other bytes are used as a primitive mutex.

-A thread that sees the READY byte set to non-zero knows initialization has been done, so it will return immediately.
-A thread that sees the READY byte set to zero will lock the bundled primitive mutex, and shall perform initialization thereafter.
-If initialization fails, it unlocks the primitive mutex without setting the READY byte, so the next thread that locks the primitive mutex will perform initialization.
-If initialization is successful, it sets the READY byte and unlocks the primitive mutex, waking up all threads that are waiting on it.
-(Do you remember that a primitive mutex actually contains a condition variable?)

 ### The 'real' mutex

 In reality, critical sections are fairly small.
 If a thread fails to lock a mutex, it might be able to do so soon, and we don't want it to give up its time slice as a syscall is an overkill.
 Therefore, it is reasonable for a thread to perform some spinning (busy waiting), before it actually decides to sleep.